Welcome to the Trudeau Centre for Peace, Conflict and Justice

 Scholars associated with the Centre work within and beyond the traditional purview of international affairs, studying interstate war as well as major conflict inside countries, including revolution, insurgency, ethnic strife, guerrilla war, terrorism, and genocide.
 They seek to identify the deep causes of this strife—from poverty, resource scarcity, and weapons proliferation to competing claims for justice and failures of foreign-policy decision making.

-The Peace, Conflict and Justice program is housed within the Trudeau Centre for Peace and Conflict Studies, in the Munk School of Global Affairs.Looking for information about the Munk School?
+The Peace, Conflict and Justice program is housed within the Trudeau Centre for Peace, Conflict and Justice, in the Munk School of Global Affairs.Looking for information about the Munk School?
 More here...